Cost planning: basis for successful project completion

 The costs for the consulting project are divided into different categories that arise during the project period:

-- Staff costs: consultants, analysts, project managers and technical specialists
+- Staff costs: counselor, analysts, project managers, and technical specialists

-- Travel expenses: travel, accommodation, food (if work is carried out on site)
+- Travel expenses: How to get there, where to stay, rations (if work is carried out locally)

 - Software/technology costs: Costs for tools to analyze and document processes